Euclid, Elements (new)

 Mondays, January 26-March 9, 8:30-9:50 pm ET

 Friedrich Nietzsche's five lectures on higher education, delivered in early 1872 in Basel, was one of his first public efforts.
-Through an imaginative setting and dialogue among students, philosophers, and a dog, "the lectures move from a consideration of German educational institutions to a consideration of what is needed for true, or classical, education." (from a translator's introduction.)
-Nietzsche writes: “Every so-called classical education has only one healthy and natural starting point, the artistic, serious, and rigorous habituation in the use of the mother tongue. . . .
+Through an imaginative setting and dialogue among students, a philosopher, and a dog, "the lectures move from a consideration of German educational institutions to a consideration of what is needed for true, or classical, education." (from a translator's introduction) Nietzsche writes: “Every so-called classical education has only one healthy and natural starting point, the artistic, serious, and rigorous habituation in the use of the mother tongue. . . .
 [Here] the wing... carries to the right and sole home of education, to Greek antiquity.
-Of course we would not come very far with the help of that wing all alone in the attempt to bring ourselves close to that castle of the Hellenic, infinitely distant and enclosed within diamond ramparts: rather anew we need the same leaders, the same teachers, our German classics, in order ourselves to become swept away under the wingbeat of their ancient endeavors – to the land of longing, to Greece.”
+Of course we would not come very far with the help of that wing all alone in the attempt to bring ourselves close to that castle of the Hellenic,... rather anew we need the same leaders, the same teachers, our German classics, in order ourselves to become swept away under the wingbeat of their ancient endeavors – to the land of longing, to Greece.”
 What it would mean to put education, culture, above all else, above religion, above economics, even above the state?
 Such educational reforms suggests that the state must not be “a border guard, regulator, or overseer for his culture; rather the robust, muscular comrade, ready for battle, and companion on the way, who gives the admired, nobler, and, as it were, unearthly friend safe conduct through the harsh realities and for that earns his thankfulness.”
-Underlying the lectures is the question of whether mass education is possible or desirable.
-We will read and discuss the introduction and preface (week 1) and one lecture per week (for the next five weeks).
+Underlying the lectures is the question of whether mass education is possible.
+We will read and discuss the introduction and preface (week 1) and one lecture per week for the following five weeks.
 A PDF will be provided.
-There are two recent translations: one from an SJC tutor, Michael Grenke, published by St. Augustine Press (Grenke translation), and another from NYRB Classics, called "Anti-Education..."
-(Searls translation) -- the second is a little easier to get, but either one will suffice.

 Borges, Short Stories

-Tuesdays, January 6-March 24/31 3:00-4:30 pm ET
+Tuesdays, January 6-April 14 3:00-4:30 pm ET

-We plan to spend three quarters on the works of Borges, one quarter on some of his lectures and essays, a second quarter on some of his short stories, and a third quarter on some of his poems.
+We plan to spend three quarters on the works of Borges, one quarter on some of his lectures and essays, a second quarter on his short stories, and a third quarter on some of his poems.
 Participants are more than welcome to join any one quarter or two or all quarters.

-Borges, Jorge Luis (1899-1986) | Selected Lectures and Essays (1922-1986)
+Borges, Jorge Luis (1899-1986) | Collected Fictions (1933-1983)

 Herodotus, Histories (continue from 2025)